Target SIL

 • Guides design and verification efforts.

-• Based on risk reduction needed to meet tolerable risk.
+• Based on the risk reduction needed to meet tolerable risk.

 Example:

-A HAZOP/LOPA determines a SIF requires a Target SIL of 2 to reduce explosion risk to achieve company (or regulatory) levels.
+A HAZOP/LOPA determined that a SIF requires a Target SIL of 2 to reduce the explosion risk to achieve company (or regulatory) levels.
 The design team then creates a solution to meet or exceed SIL 2.

 Cited Source: